You are here

 Here's what a selection of some of our alumni are up to:

-Priscilla Cunha '10 is a graduate student at the University of Texas at Austin, Middle Eastern Studies Department and studies Applied Linguistics, with a focus on the Teaching of Arabic as a Foreign Language.
+Priscilla Cunha '10 is currently an Arabic Teacher at Austin High School.
+In May 2016 she recieved an MA from the University of Texas at Austin, where she studied Applied Linguistics, with a focus on the Teaching of Arabic as a Foreign Language.
 She is particularly interested in the teaching of Arabic Culture in both K-12 and university-level settings.

 She holds a Bachelor's Degree in Near Eastern Studies, Linguistics and German Studies from Cornell University, and during her undergraduate career she participated in the inaugural year of Cornell's Intensive Arabic Program and studied abroad for a semester at the Hashemite University in Zarqa, Jordan.
 She has also lived in Cairo, Egypt and Doha, Qatar.
 She speaks Levantine Arabic, Modern Standard Arabic, German and reads Classical Arabic and Latin.

 Amy Pearlman '09 is currently a third year J.D. candidate at The George Washington University Law School and served as Program Coordinator for "Encounters" in Jerusalem from 2010-2014.